acard6/CS225-final-project/README.md

 The function returns TRUE if the output PNG is exactly the same as the test PNG and FALSE otherwise.

+Output files are placed in the testPNGs folder with the naming convention of ("airport" or "route") + (n) + ".png"

 ###### Graph Coloring

+For the graph coloring test, call PngSimpleRouteHighlightTest() or PngComplexRouteHighlightTest().
+To call this, execute the program as normal with the argument PngSimpleRouteHighlightTest() or PngComplexRouteHighlightTest() The function returns TRUE if there were no errors, and FALSE if there were.

+Output files are placed in the testPNGs folder with the naming convention of ("simple" or "complex") + "HighlightTest.png"